-The estimated number of awards and the anticipated funding amount listed above are for FY 2016.
-The number of awards and funding level in FY 2017 are anticipated to be similar to FY 2016.
-Funding amounts are pending availability of FY 2016 and 2017 funds.
+The estimated number of awards listed above is for FY 2018.
+The number of awards and funding level in FY 2019 and FY2020 are anticipated to be similar to FY 2018.
+Funding amounts depend upon availability of funds.

 IV.
 ELIGIBILITY INFORMATION